 OICETS (Optical Inter-orbit Communication Engineering Test Satellite) enables communications between satellites via optical links.

 OICETS will enable optical inter-orbit communications tests between satellites that are tens of thousands of kilometers apart.
 An optical inter-orbit communications system will bring various advantages: more stable communications with less interference; lighter, more compact communications equipment; and higher data transmission rates.
-These tests are expected to lead to new technologies that will support the development and utilization of space, including global data reception from Earth Observation satellites and continuous communication links with a manned space station.
+These tests are expected to lead to new technologies that will support the development and utilization of space, including global data reception from Earth Observation satellites and continuous communication links with a crewed space station.

 After successfully reaching orbit, OICETS has been renamed Kirari.